brianc/node-postgres/README.md

 you should almost always just use `pool.query`.
 Its easy, it does the right thing :tm:, and wont ever forget to return clients back to the pool after the query is done.

+### drop-in backwards compatible

-pg-pool still and will always support the traditional callback api for acquiring a client that node-postgres has shipped with internally for years:
+pg-pool still and will always support the traditional callback api for acquiring a client.
+This is the exact API node-postgres has shipped with internally for years:

 ```js
 const pool = new Pool()